-Table 1.
+Table 2.
 Nutrients are either positively charged cations or negatively charged anions.

 The soil's structure and stability when growing a crop influences the CEC.
-This is a concern in areas of severe weather.
 The CEC influences nutrient availability, pH levels, and even how the soil will react to fertilizers.
 For example, an old standby used by producers is to take the CEC level and multiply by two, giving an indication of the nitrogen holding capacity of the soil.

-Consider the types of nitrogen fertilizers that can be applied to the soil (Table 1).
+Consider the types of nitrogen fertilizers that can be applied to the soil (see Table 1).
 Ammonium sulfate and anhydrous ammonia contain ammonium ions, which are positively charged cations.
 The soil can hold on to these nutrients for a longer period of time without the immediate concern of nutrient leaching.
 Nutrient leach is the downward movement of dissolved nutrients in the soil with gradually moving water.